geoarda/deleted/README.md

 ---

-"Turn code into creativity, one project at a time."
+*Turn code into creativity, one project at a time.*